 Alphorn course in Eigenthal near Lucerne.
 There were 42 participants from all over Switzerland.

-A L Gassmann published a landmark collection of alphorn music Blast mir das Alphorn noch Einmal!
+A L Gassmann published a landmark collection of alphorn music s'Alphornbüechli: Blast mir das Alphorn noch einmal!

-A number of new compositions have been written for the alphorn with orchestra, notably concertos by Jean Daetwyler and Ferenc Farkas; and alphorn players themselves, mainly in Switzerland, have composed hundreds of works for solo alphorn and alphorn ensemble.
-Annual alphorn Festivals can now be found all over the world, and especially in Switzerland.
+A number of new compositions have been written for the alphorn with orchestra, notably concertos by Jean Daetwyler and Ferenc Farkas.
+Alphorn players themselves, mainly in Switzerland, have composed hundreds of works for solo alphorn and alphorn ensemble.
+Annual alphorn festivals can now be found all over the world, and especially in Switzerland.

 Copyright © Frances Jones 2020.